virtualparadox/BBMap/docs/readme.txt

 bandwidthratio=0	Or "bwr".
 When above zero, restricts alignment band to this fraction of a read's length.
 Runs faster, but with reduced accuracy for reads with many or long indels. usequality=<t>		Or "uq".
 Set to false to ignore quality values when mapping.
 This will allow very low quality reads to be attempted to be mapped rather than discarded. keepbadkeys=<f>		Or "kbk".
 With kbk=false (default), read keys (kmers) have their probability of being incorrect evaluated from quality scores, and keys with a 94%+ chance of being wrong are discarded.
-This increases both speed and accuracy.
+This increases both speed and accuracy. usejni=<f>		Or "jni".
+Do alignments in C code, which is faster.
+Requires first compiling the C code; details are in /jni/README.txt.
+This will produce identical output. maxsites2=<800>		Don't analyze (or print) more than this many alignments per read. minaveragequality=<0>	(maq) Discard reads with average quality below this.

 Output Parameters: